Spread the Word

 Comprehensive understanding of these areas allows channel producers to better predict/prepare changes in the market, as well as realize which products to focus more on or improve.

-Ultimately, in today’s convoluted and competitive channel industry, manufacturers need data that’s accurate, timely, comprehensive, normalized and centralized.
+Ultimately, in today’s convoluted and competitive channel industry, manufacturers need data that are accurate, timely, comprehensive, normalized and centralized.